 Calling for PM Modi’s win, Rajasthan Governor violated code, finds EC

-Jaipur, Apr 02: Rajasthan Governor Kalyan Singh's remark that Narendra Modi should be re-elected as the Prime Minister violated the Model Code of Conduct, the Election Commission has found.
+Jaipur, Apr 02: Rajasthan Governor Kalyan Singh's remark that Narendra Modi should be re-elected as the Prime Minister violated the Model Code of Conduct, the Election Commission (EC) has found.

 The EC, after examining the report, is learnt to have decided that Singh's remarks disrupt the level-playing field, and hence, violate the MCC.